Tytan888/STALGCM-MP/README.md

 The machine assumes that Z is the start stack symbol.
 As such, please design any machines to be inputed in this program accordingly.

+For input and stack symbols, please ensure that each symbol is only one character long each.

 Do note that a machine that creates an infinite loop through λ-transitions on an input string considers said string to be rejected.